-A Member of the age of 18 years or over may, if the Committee thinks fit, be elected as a Life Member.
-A Life Member shall be entitled to all of the privileges of the Club without payment of an annual subscription.
-They shall be liable to pay a levy or call approved by a General Meeting of Members and any other charges in respect of slipping, marinas, lockers or affiliation fees.
-A Life Member shall be amenable to Part 3 of the Rules and may cease to be a Member in the same manner as any other Member except for non-payment of an annual subscription.
+A Member that has achieved 50 years of continuous membership for men, or for women this period can include years of direct engagement with the club before the years when women were not eligible for official membership.
+Life membership can also be purchased "in advance" for a pro-rata cost for 50 years of membership.
+A Life Member shall be entitled to all the privileges of their incumbent membership status of the Club without payment of an annual subscription.
+They shall be liable to pay a levy or call approved by a General Meeting of Members and any other charges in respect of slipping, marinas, lockers, or affiliation fees.
+A Life Member shall be subject to Part 3 of the Rules and may cease to be a Member in the same manner as any other Member except for non-payment of an annual subscription.